 The internet also allows the public to read and review stories from a wide assortment of sources, both national and international, and one should definitely take advantage of that.
 Getting all your information from one source only leaves one open to being deceived and manipulated.
 The story you hear is never the ‘full story’.

-Social media is not a source of relevant information as none of those stories are source checked and many are blocked simply to help control specific narrative.
+Beware of Social Media 'news sources', social media is not a source of relevant information as none of those stories are source checked and many are blocked simply to help control specific narrative.
 Even ‘eye witness’ accounts and pictures posted on social media sites have been often times proven fake so it is important to choose one’s sources wisely.

 There is more than one news source

 I usually review all important stories in the press from at least 5 different websites.
 In the age of the internet, exclusives do not happen.
 So if a ‘big story’ only appears on one site then it is most likely a false story.
 Truly big stories will be covered from all angles, the rest are basically local stories that one should not get worked up about unless they live in that local, or they are fake or misleading.
 Stories do not have to contain false information to be fake, any story that is written in such a way as to elicit a negative emotional response should be treated as suspect.
 Most of those stories lack all the facts, or the facts have been exaggerated and/or are unproven, this is required to elicit the correct response.

 So read the stories, don’t watch them and study all the angles and sources to get as close as one can to the truth of the matter.
 In the end remember that, unless you have the ability to research the validity of a story and it’s sources on your own (most of us do not have that ability) what you choose to believe or not regarding information coming from the media is an act of faith nothing more.